 Brushing teeth twice a day, tongue cleaning, and flossing correctly, once a day, are the best prevention and cure for bad breath.
-Not only will these procedures prevent periodontal disease and decay by removal of bacteria, they will also remove all food debris.
-There are many brands of toothpastes, toothbrushes, floss, tongue scrapers, and mouth-rinses do make claims to help prevent bad breath.
-No matter which product you use, be sure to thoroughly remove the bacterial plaque on a daily basis.
+Not only will these procedures prevent periodontal disease and decay by removal of bacteria, but they will also remove all food debris.
+There are many brands of toothpaste, toothbrushes, floss, tongue scrapers, and mouth-rinses do make claims to help prevent bad breath.
+No matter which product you use, be sure to thoroughly remove the bacterial plaque daily.

 The key to preventing dental problems and preventing bad breath odour is to clean your teeth and tongue properly every day.
 The best way to learn how to clean your mouth is by visiting us.
-You have the ability to take good care of your mouth; it is just a matter of practicing the right hand skills best suited to your unique oral conditions.
+You can take good care of your mouth; it is just a matter of practicing the right-hand skills best suited to your unique oral conditions.
 Whether you have many fillings, crowns or bridges, removable partial or full dentures, implants, braces, or other appliances in your mouth, there is a method or tool that will work for you.

 Keep your mouth moisturized.
 A dry mouth is a stinky mouth.
 That’s why your breath is worse in the morning; your mouth produces less saliva as you sleep.
 Saliva is the enemy of bad breath because not only does it physically wash bacteria and food particles away, but it also has antiseptic and enzymes that kill bacteria.